 Attempting the seemingly impossible

-What began as a crazy dream evolved into a half-serious idea, and finally culminated into the seemingly impossible.
+What began as a crazy dream evolved into a half-serious idea, and finally culminated in the seemingly impossible.
 Expedition AKOR sought to paddle from the inland town of Schefferville, cross the Torngat Mountains, and paddle to the coastal town of Nain, a route that, according to modern knowledge, had never been attempted before.

 But first, AKOR needed to determine if the route was seemingly impossible, or literally impossible.
 To answer this, the team sought the knowledge of Inuit living in northern Quebec and northern Labrador, an area known to Inuit as Nunavik.